hmrc/common-transit-convention-traders/resources/public/api/conf/1.0/docs/errors.md

-Here is the list error codes that we will keep updating.
+Here is the list of error codes that we will keep updating.
 We use standard HTTP status codes to show whether an API request has succeeded or not:

 **POST**